tokenio/bank-sample-java/README.md

 should alter this code so that it actually interacts with bank systems.
 This means changing the `model` code
 (in `src/main/java/io/token/banksample/model`).
-This code's interfaces are desgined as a lowest-common-denominator model of bank systems.
+This code's interfaces are designed as a lowest-common-denominator model of bank systems.
 When altering this code to use real bank systems, the bank almost certainly must add new methods and alter existing methods.